alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 // Third argument is the object with flags and property value.
 Object.defineProperty(myObj, 'name', {
   enumerable: true, // Make sure property is visible.
-  writable: false // Make sure the property is read-only })
+  writable: false // Make sure the property is read-only.
+})

+// Log the value of myObj.
 console.log(myObj)
 // Output:
 // { name: 'Baron' }

 myObj.name = 'Alexander'

+// Log the value of myObj.
 console.log(myObj)
 // Output:
 // { name: 'Baron' }